IFMIF/caen_AD1725S/README.md

 driver for [CAEN 1725S](https://www.caen.it/products/v1725/) digitizer board using the [CAENDigitizer](https://www.caen.it/products/caendigitizer-library/) library.

-The AD1725S is a VME digitizer board that can record signal up to 250 MS/s with 14 bis resolutions The digitizer can use different firmware that provides various features:
+The AD1725S is a VME digitizer board that can record signal up to 250 MS/s with 14 bits resolutions.
+The digitizer is well suited for recording signal from fast radiation detectors.
+The digitizer can use different firmware that provides various features:
 - Pulse Height Analysis (DPP-PHA)
 - Pulse Shape Discrimination (DPP-PSD)